typhoonworks/usher/guides/getting-started.md

 # Getting Started

-This guide will walk you through setting up Usher and creating your first invitations.
+This guide will walk you through setting up Usher and creating your first invitation.

 ## Prerequisites